arthurian/pyrusbasic/README.md

-# Russian Parser
+# PyRusBasic

-This is a basic parser for Russian language texts.
+Python package that provides basic tokenization and parsing of Russian language texts.

-**Key features:**
+**Functionality:**

-- Tokenizes the text into russian words and non-russian words.
+- Splits input text into russian words and non-russian words.
-- Normalizes unicode characters in NFKD form so that output is consistent.
+- Normalizes input text into NFKD form for consistent parsing and output.
-- Parses the tokens into words, preserving accent marks, white space, and punctuation from the input text.
+- Preserves accent marks, punctuation, and white space from the input text so that it can be recreated if necessary.
-- Handles hyphenated words and multi-word expressions.
+- Converts tokens into `Word` objects, identifying hyphenated words and multi-word expressions for later analysis.

 ## Usage